Angel Investors: Give Your Company Wings To Fly

 - An experienced management team with a proven track record of success.
 If you're inexperienced, or just starting a new venture, you won't have a proven history of success.
 You'll have to demonstrate that you're the right person to run the business.
 In this case, angels are investing in you, your ideas and your potential - a high risk investment, indeed.

 - A solid product with competitive market advantages.
-Angel investors tend not to invest in service businesses because chances for growth and success are harder to project.
+Angel investors tend not to invest in service businesses because chances for growth to success are harder to project.

 Most angel investors like product-based businesses - companies that make something angels can hold in their hands.
 This way, potential angels evaluate the product, the market and whether the product serves a growing demographic.